thejqs/api/README.md

 For now I'll leave the models defined in `project/api/models.py` as an artifact so the intent is clear on what those would have looked like based on the given data.
 And we'll get on with the show.

-In an actual API, we'd have tokens and auth and more robust ways of controlling access.
+In an actual API, we'd have tokens and auth and rate-limits and more robust ways of controlling access.
 We'd log user agents and have methods for turning off previously-granted access and for blowing away entire accounts.
+We'd spend more time making sure the way we're shaping our data will scale -- as it gets bigger, as more people attempt to use it, all that fun stuff.

+Speaking of scaling.
+A few ways we can think about that.
+There isn't much in our data to tell us how frequently to expect writes.
+But that seems like it will happen less frequently than reads.
+What I'd aimed for was, as a first line of defense, to have each successful write trigger and update of that data in the cache.
+And depending on how granularly someone wanted that data via the api, to keep several cache keys so it's already pre-assembled for every endpoint we provide.
+Validate the request, ensure the person requesting it has the right permissions (right organization? right seniority? other things?), and here's your stuff.